 - Immunotherapy activates the immune system to specifically kill cancer cells.

 What makes Yale Medicine’s approach to treating oropharyngeal cancers unique?

-Yale is an NCI-designated cancer center.
+Yale is a National Cancer Institute-designated cancer center.
 Our head and neck team has decades of experience in treating this complex disease, and our experts contribute to national guidelines for head and neck cancer treatment.
 Our doctors lead national and international studies that seek to improve the outcome for head and neck cancer.

 “For some patients with oropharynx cancer,” Dr. Burtness says, “the expectation of cure is very high, above 90%.”

 Some patients with oropharynx cancer are at high risk of recurrence.
-Our team has the expertise to accurately identify patients who are at a high risk of recurrence, and, in many cases, we may be able to offer a clinical trial that includes immunotherapy or genome profiling as part of the care plan, explains Dr. Burtness.
+Our team has the expertise to accurately identify patients who are at a high risk of recurrence.
+In many cases, we may be able to offer a clinical trial that includes immunotherapy or genome profiling as part of the care plan, explains Dr. Burtness.